wavefrontshaping/article_MMF_disorder/README.md

 Individual custom layers corresponding to each aberration/deformation we can introduce in the model.

 - [PyTorchAberrations/aberration_functions.py](./Aberration_correction/PyTorchAberrations/aberration_functions.py):
-Useful PyTorch functions, in particular to handle complex linear operations using to layers for the real and imaginary parts.
+Useful PyTorch functions, in particular to handle complex linear operations using two layers for the real and imaginary parts.

 ## /Analysis
 Processing of the results and creation of the plots.